-SECTION 3: PURPOSE OF THIS CONSULTATION 5.
-We committed ourselves to carrying out a full public consultation prior to using the powers provided for in the Act.
+- 5. We committed ourselves to carrying out a full public consultation prior to using the powers provided for in the Act.
 The Central Bank is seeking views on its proposed implementation of the powers given to it by Part 3 of the Act to ensure the fitness and probity of persons in positions of significant influence in regulated financial service providers.
 This consultation concerns two aspects of the proposed fit and proper regime.
-They are; the designation of positions in regulated financial services providers as PCFs (i.e. the holders of which must be fit and proper before they can take up the positions) and CFs (i.e. those offices the holders of which who can be removed if they are not fit and proper); and We suggest that, on the understanding that management must take responsibility for the actions of subordinates, the Fit & Proper regime should not apply to individuals below executive level and that undertakings should be able rely on their internal due diligence processes when making appointments to less senior roles. • the Standards of Fitness and Probity which they must meet.
-6. Our new powers under the Fit and Proper Regime operate in addition to our other regulatory and enforcement powers, including but not limited to: Our existing statutory powers in relation to fitness and probity e.g. in relation to refusing applications for authorisations or licences, suspending or revoking authorisations or licences granted and the removal of individuals where specifically provided for in other legislation; Our power to impose administrative sanctions pursuant to Part IIIC of the Central Bank Act 1942; Our powers of prosecution.
+They are; - the designation of positions in regulated financial services providers as PCFs (i.e. the holders of which must be fit and proper before they can take up the positions) and CFs (i.e. those offices the holders of which who can be removed if they are not fit and proper); and - the Standards of Fitness and Probity which they must meet. - 6.
+Our new powers under the Fit and Proper Regime operate in addition to our other regulatory and enforcement powers, including but not limited to: - Our existing statutory powers in relation to fitness and probity e.g. in relation to refusing applications for authorisations or licences, suspending or revoking authorisations or licences granted and the removal of individuals where specifically provided for in other legislation; - Our power to impose administrative sanctions pursuant to Part IIIC of the Central Bank Act 1942; - Our powers of prosecution.

 We will adopt a proportionate and risk based approach in the use of our powers.